 The TPP-12 corporate agenda faced opposition in most TPP countries, especially the US, where there was bipartisan opposition leading to the US withdrawal in 2017.
 But the Japanese and Australian governments led the push to resurrect the TPP-11 and are pushing to repeat the same model in other trade agreements.

-Next in line is the Regional Comprehensive Economic Partnership (RCEP), This is being negotiated between China, India, Japan, South Korea, Australia, New Zealand and the 10 ASEAN, countries which represent half of the world's population.
+Next in line is the Regional Comprehensive Economic Partnership (RCEP).
+The negotiations began in 2012 between 16 countries: India China, Japan, South Korea, Australia, New Zealand and the 10 ASEAN countries, which represent half the world's population.

-Check out our flyer for more info here.
+Check out our short flyer here and our longer explainer here.

 Learn more about the key issues in the RCEP: